nstuyvesant/baldr/README.md

 5. Type `psql -d postgres -f db_create.sql` to create the vr database and populate it with sample data for a cloud called acme.perfectomobile.com with a snapshot for 2018-06-12

-6. Type `npm install && npm start`
+6. Type `npm install && sudo npm start` (must use sudo npm start on macOS because we're using TCP port 80)

 ### Testing